 Marriage is a gift worth celebrating.

-Holy Name of Jesus will be celebrating Marriage at our annual Cana Dinner on Feb.10.
+Holy Name of Jesus will be celebrating Marriage at our annual Cana Dinner on Feb.9.

 Come and share excellent food, a glass of wine and thoughtful conversation with other married couples.

 - Where: Holy Name of Jesus.
-Welcome tables will be in Gathering Space after 5 p.m.
+Come to the welcome tables in Gathering Space after 5 p.m.
 Mass.

 - What: A night to celebrate your marriage with your spouse and others.
 Wine/craft beer hour, dinner, speaker, blessing, and more.